Why is the Department called Theater, Dance, and Performance Studies?

 Yes.
 Many students have completed unpaid, off-campus internships for departmental credit at theater companies, television stations, etc. You will need to choose a faculty member to be your supervisor for this course and fill out the application form by the 12th week of the semester before the internship is scheduled to begin.
 Check with the UG Advisor or faculty for help in locating possible internships.
 Other pre-requisites of this course exist and are explained in the application form, which can be found below.

-DeCal courses offer students the chance to propose teaching something that they have trained in or feel passionate about.
+The DeCal Program offer students the chance to propose teaching something that they have trained in or feel passionate about.
 Students may propose a course, and if approved, will work with a faculty member to create a course description, syllabus, and semester-long class.
 Application forms are due the 8th week of the semester before the DeCal course is scheduled to begin.
 Check with the UG Advisor or faculty for help in creating possible DeCal courses.
 Other pre-requisites of this course exist and are explained in the application form.
 Please see below for Theater 98/198 DeCal Course Application.

 Does the Department have independent study opportunities?